charmoniumQ/charmonium.freeze/README.rst

 Debugging
 ---------

-Use the following lines to see how ``freeze`` decomposes an object.
-It shows the object tree that ``freeze`` walks until it reaches primitive values on the leaves.
+Use the following lines to see how ``freeze`` decomposes an object into primitive values.

 .. code:: python

-    import logging
-    import os
+    import logging, os
     logger = logging.getLogger("charmonium.freeze")
     logger.setLevel(logging.DEBUG)
     fh = logging.FileHandler("freeze.log")